 Remember these final tips before signing:

-- Never let anyone rush or pressure you into signing.
+• Don’t sign anything until you feel like you have had time to think about it.
 Your investment and your visa depend on getting this right, especially when negotiating franchise fees.

-Ready to take the next step?
-Consider asking for a detailed franchise due diligence checklist tailored for E-2 visa investors or personalized advice from a franchise expert E-2 visa consultant.
+Thinking of moving forward?
+Contact us about obtaining a customized due diligence checklist for franchise review by E-2 visa investors or personalized advice from a franchise expert E-2 visa consultant.